JesseVanEvert/BuyMyHouse/README.md

 # BuyMyHouse
 The end assigment of the subject cloud databases

+##Setup
+The project is setup for local usage.

 ## Redis usage
-The usage of a redis cach has been chosen because the mortgage offers only have to available temporarily.
+The usage of a redis cache has been chosen, because the mortgage offers only have to be available temporarily.

 ### Redis configuration
 To download redis for docker execute the command: `docker pull redis`